-OneTouch[®] Verio[TM] was first launched in the Netherlands in January 2010 and has subsequently been launched in Australia, in major European markets and North America.
+OneTouch[®] Verio[TM] was first launched in the Netherlands in January 2010 and is now available in countries that represent over 85% of the world self-monitoring blood glucose market.
 The manufacturing results of the blood glucose test strips during the respective periods are as follows:

 Years Ended December 31,

-2011 2010 2009
+2012 2012 2011

 A\$ A\$ A\$

-Revenue from products 12,063,582 11,760,009 132,733
+Revenue from products 19,368,745 12,063,582 11,760,009

-Cost of goods sold (12,310,302) (10,801,062) (458,162)
+Cost of goods sold (17,987,049) $\underline{(12,310,302)}$ (10,801,062)

-(246,720) 958,947 (325,429)
+1,381,696 (246,720) 958,947

+Gross margin 7% -2% 8%

 Pursuant to the agreement we have with LifeScan, one of two pricing methodologies will apply depending on whether we are manufacturing above or below a specified quantity of blood glucose test strips in a quarter.
-If less than the specified quantity of test strips is produced within a quarter, we are considered to be in the "interim costing period".
+If purchase orders for less than the specified quantity of test strips are received within a quarter, we are considered to be in the "interim costing period".
 In the interim costing period, the Company is not expected to generate any profit from the manufacture of test strips, but is expected to recover most of its glucose manufacturing costs.
-If manufactured volumes increase beyond the specified quantity of blood glucose test strips per quarter, the interim costing period will cease to apply and a different pricing methodology will apply, at which time we expect our blood glucose manufacturing operations to be profitable.
-We commenced commercial production in 2009 and operated under the interim costing period regime during that year.
-During 2010 and 2011, we ceased to be in the interim costing period during the fourth quarter of each of 2010 and 2011 at which time we generated profits from our blood glucose manufacturing operations.
-Our quarterly results from our blood glucose manufacturing operations for the 2011 and 2010 financial year reflect this.
+If purchase orders increase beyond the specified quantity of blood glucose test strips per quarter, the interim costing period will cease to apply and a different pricing methodology will apply, at which time we expect our blood glucose manufacturing operations to be profitable.
+Revenue from product sales may vary every quarter and is dependent on LifeScan's requirements.
+We act as a non-exclusive manufacture of the blood glucose test strips we developed with LifeScan.
+In the future we expect that LifeScan may manufacture all or a large proportion of its own requirements.